deech/fltkhs/README.md

     > make
     > make install

-Only on Linux and OSX, once FLTK is installed the standard Cabal build command `cabal build` from the top-level directory should build everything including the C/C++ wrappers.
+Only on Linux and OSX, once FLTK is installed the standard Cabal build command `cabal build` from the top-level directory should build everything including the C/C++ wrappers and Haskell demos.

 The effort to have the library and demos build/install seamlessly on Windows is on-going.